chakra-ui/chakra-ui/.changeset/wet-meals-travel.md

 "@chakra-ui/react": patch
 ---

-Fix issue where activeStepPercent returns NaN when the number of steps is one.
+- **Steps**: Fix issue where activeStepPercent returns NaN when the number of steps is one.

+- **CircularProgress**: Fix issue where `size` prop doesn't allow responsive value.